 Hi!
 I know this post is a little late – (shocking, right?)
-I initially started it around Mother’s Day… but these thoughts have been running around in my brain for weeks (months…) m and I had to let them free…..
+I initially started it around Mother’s Day… being a childless fun auntie had my brain spinning thoughts around for weeks (months…) and I had to let them free…..

 So the reason why we celebrate Mother’s Day is obvious because we all have a Mother – science is not that advanced yet.
 But the ACT of being a mother is a different thing, and this is where my thoughts are taking me.
 Some people’s only desire in this life is to be a mother, to give birth to a bouncing beautiful baby but not everyone gets that chance.
 I know plenty of people that suffer in silence because they are not able to conceive in the way nature intended.
 This happens to WAY more people than we talk about, and those that suffer through this need your love + inspiration.
 Ladies (and people that identify as ladies) it’s ok to talk about it.
 It happens way more than you know.
 And miracles DO happen.
 Keep the faith.
 And there’s a whole lot of kids out there that need love. and would love to love you.